 "Go Dive" Guarantee: If you want to go diving and your equipment isn't ready, even if you just gave it to us, you can use a comparable piece of our rental equipment at No Charge.
 Normal rental procedures and policies apply.

 Performance Guarantee: The equipment we service for you should stay in tune and be dependable for a reasonable period of time.
 Most manufacturers recommend one year service intervals assuming less than 100 dives and intelligent maintenance.
 With that as our premise, If you have any problems with equipment we have serviced within that year, we will repair it for you absolutely free of charge.
 Further, if you have to pay additional and unexpected charges for rental equipment because of this failure, we will pick up those charges.

-Service Charges: Generally, a regulator overhaul of a 1st stage, 2nd stage and alternate will run between $150 - $200 including parts and labor depending on manufacturer part requirements and costs.
-If you just need it inspected and bench tested then the charge is $40.
+Service Charges: Generally, a regulator overhaul of a 1st stage, 2nd stage and alternate will run between $200 - $250 including labor & parts depending on manufacturer part requirements and costs.
+If you just need it inspected and bench tested then the charge is $75.